rahulparmar-202/100-Days-of-Code---The-Complete-Python/README.md

 - Added functionality to save credentials to a file (`data.txt`) in a structured format.
 - Included clipboard functionality to copy generated passwords for easy use.
 - Enhanced user experience with features like data validation and error prompts for missing fields.

 ---

+# Day 30: Errors, Exceptions, and JSON Data (Improved Password Manager)

+## Key Concepts:

+- **Error Handling**: Using `try`, `except`, `else`, and `finally` blocks to handle exceptions gracefully.
+- **Custom Exceptions**: Creating and raising custom exceptions for specific error scenarios.
+- **JSON Data Handling**: Reading from and writing to JSON files using Python's `json` module.
+- **Data Persistence**: Storing and retrieving data in a structured format for long-term use.

+## Project: Improved Password Manager

+- Enhanced the password manager project from Day 29 with advanced error handling and JSON data storage.
+- Added functionality to save website credentials (website, email, and password) to a JSON file (`data.json`) for persistent storage.
+- Implemented error handling for file operations, such as missing files or invalid JSON data.
+- Included a search feature to retrieve saved credentials by searching for a website.
+- Improved user experience with clear error messages and prompts for invalid or missing inputs.
+- Optionally, added password encryption for enhanced security.

+---